GeorgiosDoudouliakis/covid19-greece/README.md

 ## Description

-A webpage with stats about COVID-19 in Greece.
+A webpage with stats about COVID-19 in Greece.<br>
 **Home Page**: Overall stats about COVID-19 in Greece with a sidebar for news.<br>
 **Regions Page**: Map with points which are showing the overall cases in each region.
 The user can click to a point which will reveal a section below the map with more information about the region that he clicked.
 The user has the ability to take a screenshot of the region's information.<br>
 **Global News Page**: List of news for COVID-19 where the user have the ability to pick a country for which he wants to see the news.